twolastnames/part-to/README.md

 | Command   | Description |
 |-----------|-------------|
 | up        | with docker, runs the application an port 22222 and requires use of port 20222.
-The quickest way to see the application with docker is the command: `sudo echo sudoized && git clone https://github.com/twolastnames/part-to.git && make up`
+The quickest way to see the application with docker is the command: `sudo echo sudoized && git clone https://github.com/twolastnames/part-to.git && cd part-to && make up`.
+Note: nginx will 502 backend calls for a few minutes while waiting for the part-to backend to seed and launch.
 | updateapi | From reading the openapi file, generates the front end API and backend templates for handling requests in an unmarshalled manner. |
 | release   | From githook enforced commit message sematics, cut a release branch of proper version and prepend the release notes. |
 | runback   | Run a development backend.
 The front end can be accessed on port 8000, but the front end doesn't hot rebuild. |